Conneaut Creek

-Conneaut Creek /ˈkɒni.ɒt/ is a 43.5 mi tributary of Lake Erie in northwestern Pennsylvania and northeastern Ohio in the United States.
-Via Lake Erie, the Niagara River and Lake Ontario, it is part of the watershed of the St. Lawrence River, which flows to the Atlantic Ocean.
+Conneaut Creek (KAHN-ee-awt) is a 43.5 mi tributary of Lake Erie flowing from northwestern Pennsylvania through northeastern Ohio in the United States.
+Via Lake Erie, the Niagara River and Lake Ontario, the creek is part of the watershed of the St. Lawrence River, which flows to the Atlantic Ocean.

 Conneaut Creek rises in western Crawford County, Pennsylvania, and initially flows north-northwestwardly past Conneautville into western Erie County.
 Near Albion, it turns to the west-southwest and roughly parallels the shoreline of Lake Erie for some length, at a distance of about 5 mi (8 km) inland, into northeastern Ashtabula County, Ohio, where, at Kingsville, it turns to the northeast to flow into Lake Erie at the city of Conneaut.

 Variant names and spellings

 View of a railroad bridge across the Conneaut Creek in a 1910 postcard.

 According to the Geographic Names Information System, Conneaut Creek has also been known historically as: